-Family glamping adventure in the great outdoors with fresh air, wide open spaces and wild neighbours!
+Family glamping adventure in the great outdoors with wild neighbours

 Spend your days spotting wild animals and making memories with the family in the 600 acre Reserve, followed by an evening of toasting marshmallows at the firepit and a night under canvas, snuggled up in real beds with en suite facilities!

 Overlooking the spectacled bear habitat in a quiet corner of Port Lympne Reserve, you'll feel like you're part of the sky as you enjoy the colourful sunsets and spectacular display of the stars from your comfy perch on the hilltop at Bear Lodge.

 Sleeping 7 or 8 in comfortable beds with snug bedding and towels, fridge and tea-making facilities included, Bear Lodge provides the perfect base for your wild adventures, with a touch of rustic charm.
 The 19 glamping tents surround the central Clubhouse where you'll find home cooked, family favourites in the restaurant and a well stocked bar.

 Bear Lodge is a complex of 19 glamping tents each sleeping 8 people in 1 double bed, 1 bunk bed, 1 double cabin bed and 1 double futon, or 7 people in 2 double beds, 1 single bed and 1 double futon.
 With comfortable beds with snug bedding and towels, fridge and tea-making facilities included, Bear Lodge provides the perfect base for your wild adventures, with a touch of rustic charm.